lubianat/cell-ontology/docs/Keeping_ontology_terms_up_to_date.md

 ### Checking for deprecated terms

-The [Ontology Lookup Service API](https://www.ebi.ac.uk/ols/docs/api#Term) provides a convenient way to check for deprecated terms & find replacements.

-For example, the term <http://purl.obolibrary.org/obo/CL_0000375> ("obsolete osteoprogenitor cell") has been deprecated and has that tag **term_replaced_by**
+The [Ontology Lookup Service API](https://www.ebi.ac.uk/ols/docs/api#Term) provides a convenient way to check for deprecated terms & find replacements.For example, the term <http://purl.obolibrary.org/obo/CL_0000375> ("obsolete osteoprogenitor cell") has been deprecated and has that tag **term_replaced_by**
 It is possible to query the Ontology Lookup Service API for this by concatenating the base API URL for cl (https://www.ebi.ac.uk/ols/api/ontologies/cl/terms/) with the URL for the class in CL:

 <https://www.ebi.ac.uk/ols/api/ontologies/cl/terms/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FCL_0000375>.